No767/Akari/README.md

 <div align=left>

+> [!IMPORTANT]
+> As of 2/19/2024, Akari is no longer being actively supported and developed.
+The repo is now archived to maintain historical content.

 ## Akari

 Akari is a utility toolkit bot for Discord servers.
 Akari contains a variety of commands, ranging from tags, to moderation.
 Akari is designed to be used internally for Kumiko's Support Server, but can be also used by others as well.